How does Twitter account moderation work? Dynamics of account creation and suspension on Twitter during major geopolitical events: Discussion

 \subsection{Contributions}

 We studied the dynamics of account creation and suspension on Twitter during major geopolitical events such as the Russian-Ukraine conflict and the 2022 French Presidential election, showing results that are generalizable to different settings.
-Leveraging an unprecedented large-scale dataset of 270M tweets in multiple languages shared by over 16M users, we uncovered peaks in the creation of accounts in correspondence of specific events, such as the day of the invasion or the election rounds, that included a large amount of users that were later suspended for polluting organic conversations.
-Moving beyond existing work that focused on retrospective analyses of suspended accounts, we investigated patterns of platform intervention in real-time, highlighting how Twitter tends to be more proactive towards recently created accounts compared to users that already exists.
+Leveraging a large-scale dataset of 270M tweets in multiple languages shared by over 16M users, we uncovered peaks in the creation of accounts which in some cases were associated with specific events such as the election rounds.
+These included a large number of users that were later suspended for violating Twitter’s policies.
+We highlighted how Twitter tends to be more proactive towards recently created accounts compared to users with a longer lifespan.
 We analyzed in detail the behavioral features which characterize suspended accounts from legitimate active ones, showing an excessive usage of replies and toxic language by the former group as well as a higher level of activity.
-We studied the interactions between different classes of users, finding that abusive users mostly engaged with legitimate ones throughout the period of observation.
-Finally, by means of a qualitative analysis on a small sample of tweets, we estimated that suspended accounts frequently shared harmful and spam messages, which most likely lead to their deactivation.
+We studied the interactions between different classes of users, finding that abusive users were only successful at reciprocating with new legitimate ones throughout the period of observation, but not with the old accounts.
+Finally, by means of a qualitative analysis of a small sample of tweets, we estimated that suspended accounts frequently shared harmful and spam messages, which most likely lead to their deactivation.